 Brussels Airport getting US Pre-Clearance

 The concept of a US Pre-Clearance facility in Brussels was first discussed in 2017, so this has been a long time in the making.
+Well, it looks like there’s now more progress on this front, as an agreement has now been signed between Belgium and the USA for this facility.

 “The work is only now beginning.
 We are now going to work with the airlines and other partners to see what the impact will be on operations and costs, and how we can organise everything practically.”